Lunnith/Biobabes/README.md

 python main.py
 ```

-However, if you want to have a little more guidance for this program, we have built a userinterface.
+However, if you want to have a little more guidance for this program, we have built a user interface.
 To use this, run the following command:
 ```
 python user_interface.py
 ```